 - (A) Upon agreement of the parties or for good cause shown, an administrative law judge may allow additional discovery, may limit discovery or may modify the time limits set forth in this rule.
-Setting of a formal hearing on an expedited schedule shall constitute good cause.
-Good cause shall include but not be limited to an agreement of the parties. - (B) Interrogatories and requests for production - (1) Written interrogatories and requests for production of documents may be served upon each adverse party.
-The number of interrogatories, including the requests for production of documents, to any one party shall not exceed 20. - (2) The responses to the interrogatories and production of documents shall be provided to all opposing parties within 20 days of mailing of the interrogatories and requests. - (3) The interrogatories and the requests for production of documents may not be submitted later than 60 days prior to hearing, except for expedited hearings.
+Good cause shall include but not be limited to agreement of the parties or setting of a hearing on an expedited basis. - (B) Interrogatories and requests for production - (1) Written interrogatories and requests for production of documents may be served upon each adverse party.
+The number of interrogatories, including the requests for production of documents, to any one party shall not exceed 20. - (2) The responses to the interrogatories and production of documents shall be provided to all opposing parties within 20 days of mailing of the interrogatories and requests. - The interrogatories and the requests for production of documents may not be submitted later than 60 days prior to hearing, except for expedited hearings.